WDI-SEA/python-tuples-dicts/README.md

 ## Deliverables

-Part of this homework will be code challenges and part of it will be some reading with comprehension questions.
+Part of this lab will be code challenges and part of it will be some reading with comprehension questions.

 For each of the code challenges listed below, you will create a new `.py` file and write code to solve the problem.
 For example, you would create `problem1.py` with your solution code to the first problem.
 Run the file from the command line to check your work.